 I am at somewhat of a loss to explain the oHR.
 The cycling oHR seems better than I would have expected especially considering the oHR with the running. oHR when running intervals is normally more difficult to get right but normally correct for steady-state running.
 The APEX seemed to contradict what I would normally find.
 Either way I’m keeping my chest strap and, either way, I’d still recommend that you approach any watch’s oHR with caution if you are looking for accuracy – as results are highly variable from person-to-person.

-The onboard Sony GPS chip is the same as on the Polar Vantage M/V and Suunto 9 and gives you: a pretty track of where you’ve been; your distance travelled; navigation; and your running pace or cycling speed.
+The onboard Sony GPS chip is the same as on the Polar Vantage M/V, Suunto 9 and all new Garmins for 2019.
+It gives you: a pretty track of where you’ve been; your distance travelled; navigation; and your running pace or cycling speed.
 Most devices will give you a pretty enough track of where you’ve been if that’s all you want.
 Most devices will also give you +/-1% accuracy for distance IF YOU LOOK AT THE PERFORMANCE OVER LONG PERIODS (eg >1 hour).

 At a granular level, however, distances from the GPS from many watches is wrong and hence speed/pace is often wrong at any given time.
 At least it is when running.
 Cycling tends to be fine as there is no swinging arm movement.